marklogic-community/grove-react-visjs-graph/README.markdown

 It takes props similar to the `GraphContainer` for events and display options.

 In addition, it takes a `data` prop, which is additive.
 Any new data gets added to the existing visjs graph.

+## More Information

+I recommend becoming familiar with the [documentation for a VisJS network](http://visjs.org/docs/network/).